hyperledger/fabric-rfcs/text/0000-opentelemetry.md

 This design allows full observability of Hyperledger Fabric, to a degree of detail that will help developers understand the impact of the chaincode and organize operations using the latest framework.
-This allows Hyperledger Fabric to report meaningful data in a similar way that cloud-native applications are built right now.
+This allows Hyperledger Fabric to report meaningful data just like cloud-native applications.

 Alternatively, developers can develop their own homegrown designs to report data along the way, or use logs only to understand how the system performed and investigate issues.